franklinvvidal/WinA1314/README.md

 If you modify any registry settings for the driver, you will need to restart it from the command line using the previously described procedure.

-## Swapping the Fn and Ctrl Keycaps

-After installing the driver you can optionally remove and swap the Fn and Ctrl keycaps as they have exactly the same size on this keyboard.
-This can be done by inserting two fingernails just underneath the two upper corners of the key and pulling it up gently.

 ## Known Issues

 ### 1. 'Ctrl + LeftShift + T' key combination (commonly used in Google Chrome to re-open closed tabs) does not work.